Menu

 PayoneerInternational1 – 3% by currencyD+2 to D+3Freelancers, agencies, service exports❌ Not suited for checkout

-Payment Link (CMI/PayZone)Payment without websiteSame as gateway feesPer gatewayFreelancers, small businesses, WhatsAppN/A
+Payment Link (CMI/PayZone)Payment without a websiteSame fees as the gatewayPer gateway timelineFreelancers, small businesses, WhatsAppN/A

-Cash on Delivery (COD)Cash / no technologyCarrier fees onlyAt deliveryNational e-commerce, new buyers✅ WooCommerce native
+Cash on Delivery (COD)Cash / no technologyCarrier fees onlyAt deliveryNational e-commerce, new buyers✅ Native WooCommerce

-CMI: The Reference Gateway for Moroccan E-commerce
+CMI: The Reference Gateway for Moroccan E-commerce Businesses

 How to Open a CMI Merchant Account

-2. Prepare required documents:
+2. Prepare the required documents:

 • Business registration (RC) or auto-entrepreneur status

-• Manager’s ID
+• Manager’s identity document

-• Professional bank account RIB
+• RIB of your professional bank account

 4. You receive your merchant credentials (merchant ID, hash key) within 1 to 3 weeks

-5. Integration and sandbox testing
+5. Technical integration and sandbox testing

 6. Switch to production

-• Per-transaction commission: 1.5% to 2.5% of the pre-tax amount
+• Per-transaction commission: 1.5% to 2.5% of the pre-tax transaction amount

 • Monthly fees: variable by bank (0 to 200 MAD/month)